 We have temporarily changed FoodShare program rules for renewals, Six-Month Reports, and interviews.

-If you would have had a Six-Month Report due in December 2020, January 2021, or February 2021, you will not get a paper report in the mail and will not need to complete and submit the report.
+If you would have had a Six-Month Report due in March, April, May, or June 2021, you do not need to complete and submit the report.

 FoodShare applicants may not need to do an interview through June 30